Guðrún Ósk Ámundadóttir

-Guðrún Ósk Ámundadóttir (born 7 May 1987) is an Icelandic basketball coach and a former member of the Icelandic national basketball team.
+Guðrún Ósk Ámundadóttir (born 7 May 1987) is an Icelandic basketball coach and player and a former member of the Icelandic national basketball team.
 As a player, she won the national championship twice and the Icelandic Cup five times.

 Club career

 After coming up through the junior programs of Skallagrímur, Guðrún started her senior team career with Haukar in 2003 and helped the team win two national championships and five Icelandic Cups.
 She played for KR from 2007 to 2009, winning the Icelandic Cup during her later season with the team.

 She returned to her hometown team of Skallagrímur in 2015.
 In her first game, she posted a triple-double with 10 points, 10 rebounds and 11 assists.
 In 2017 she helped Skallagrímur to the Cup finals where it eventually lost to Valur.
 She retired from playing after being hired as the head coach of Skallagrímur in September 2019.